 Nursing and Midwifery students on pre-registration courses from September 2020 will receive a payment of at least £5,000 a year which they will not need to pay back, subject to eligibility criteria.
 For more information please visit the NHS Business Service Authority.

 |2 years full time||4K56||2021|

 |Location||Kingston Hill and St George's, University of London|

 Please note that this is an indicative list of modules and is not intended as a definitive list.
-These modules will be subject to change in accordance with the new pre-registration midwifery education standards from the Nursing and Midwifery Council for 2020.
+These modules have been approved in accordance with the new pre-registration midwifery education standards from the Nursing and Midwifery Council for 2020.

 You will cover a range of midwifery theory and practice to enable you to become a registered midwife.